beco-ippei/simple-php-debug/README.md

 License
 -------

-Copyright © 2013 beco-ippei. php-debug is licensed under the LGPL.
+Copyright © 2013 beco-ippei. simple-php-debug is licensed under the LGPL.